nutti/UEPlugin-BlueprintToRSTDoc/README.md

 ## Download / Installation

-All released BlueprintToSphinxDoc plugin is availabled on [Release Page](https://github.com/nutti/UE4-BlueprintToRSTDoc/releases).
+All released BlueprintToSphinxDoc plugin is available on [Release Page](https://github.com/nutti/UE4-BlueprintToRSTDoc/releases).
 If you want to try newest (unstable) version, you can download it from [unstable version](https://github.com/nutti/UE4-BlueprintToRSTDoc/archive/main.zip).

 See [Document](docs/installation.md) if you have any trouble to install this add-on.